crud89/LiteFX/docs/tutorials/quick-start.markdown

 Let's take a look at the code together.
 First, we create a window to paint on using *GLFW*.
 This is straightforward, but any other window manager can also be used.
 LiteFX does not make any restrictions on how the rendering surface is created.
 The only restriction is, that it needs to be compatible with the rendering back-end.
 However, since it is possible to also request a `HWND` handle from *GLFW* using `glfwGetWin32Window`, we can use *GLFW* it for both backends.
 The window pointer is passed to the `App::build<SimpleApp>()` call, which forwards the pointer to the `SimpleApp` constructor, where we store it.

+**Note on Vulkan**: for the Vulkan backend, it is important to specify the mandatory extensions that are required to create a valid surface.
+We do this by calling `glfwGetRequiredInstanceExtensions` and passing the result to the `VulkanBackend`.
+It is, however, possible to manually specify those extensions, if GLFW is not used.
+For Windows, those extensions are: `VK_KHR_surface` and `VK_KHR_win32_surface`.

-Furthermore, we specify the log target (which is completely optional) to be a console window. and tell the app to initialize a `VulkanBackend` for rendering.
+We then specify a log target (which is completely optional) to be a console window. and tell the app to initialize a `VulkanBackend` for rendering.
 The `.go()` calls cause the builder to perform the actual object initialization and you will see it frequently when using the fluent API.
 However, using the fluent builder syntax is also optional - you could in fact create all the instances on your own.
 All classes follow an [RAII](https://en.cppreference.com/w/cpp/language/raii) idiom, so it is clear from the constructors parameter, which objects are required to be initialized in which order.

 Let's go on and take a look at the `SimpleApp` class.
 It implements the `LiteFX::App` base class, which is an abstract class, that requires us to provide some overrides, that implement the basic application control flow.
 Most notably, those are: